Understanding Structs in Go: The Foundation of Data Modeling

 }

-post.UpdateContent("Updated blog post content")
+post.UpdateContent("Updated content")

 Constructor Functions